samirparikh/cses/README.md

 3. Add comments explaining the algorithm if it's not obvious
 4. Consider performance for problems with large inputs
 5. Test edge cases (minimum values, maximum values, etc.)
+6. Start with C# or F# - the shared TestData makes adding the other language easy
+7. Use the console runner for debugging specific test cases with print statements